 The E4 variant of the APOE gene is the strongest genetic risk factor for Alzheimer’s disease that develops after age 65: a person carrying two copies has a lifetime risk of an Alzheimer’s diagnosis more than 10 times higher than someone carrying two copies of the E3 variant.
 On the other hand, the E2 variant reduces risk of Alzheimer’s, yet increases risk of cerebral amyloid angiopathy (CAA), a frequent comorbidity with AD.
 Substantial data inform us that APOE variants differentially affect amyloid plaque accumulation and clearance, tau tangle formation and neuroinflammation, non-AD hallmarks of aging and the porosity of the blood-brain barrier, yet the mechanisms by which these effects arise are not understood.

-The Fleming APOE Consortium is bringing together experts across the various dimensions of AD affected by APOE to develop a better understanding of these mechanisms.
-The group is considering, among other questions, how different APOE variants affect microglial behavior; whether apoE produced in the body impacts the health of the brain; how genetic sex and APOE interact; and whether the structure of APOE particles in our blood might tell us about our risk and level of AD pathology in our brain.
+The Fleming APOE Consortium brings together experts across the various dimensions of AD affected by APOE to develop a better understanding of these mechanisms.
+The group is considering, among other questions, how different APOE variants affect microglial behavior; whether APOE produced in the body impacts the health of the brain; how genetic sex and APOE interact; and whether the structure of APOE particles in our blood might tell us about our risk and level of AD pathology in our brain.
 Expanding our understanding of the role of APOE will lead to new and more effective diagnostic tools, and therapeutics to slow, reverse or prevent Alzheimer’s disease.

 FLEMING APOE CONSORTIUM: FUNDED RESEARCHERS